mortar-works/mortar-website/src/site/use-cases/progress-online-for-east-riding.md

 Reach out for support
 ---------------------------------------------------------------------------------------------------------------------------------
+The cost of investing in health prevention is much lower than the cost of treatment after debilitation or disease occurs.
+Hoop'd delivers a powerful model for creating a tailored and trusted community navigation service for local residents, with the capacity to target specific groups and excluded users with more accessible touchpoints, signposting and referral.

-If you are at a point where you need advice or support with either technology or service design then do reach out.
-Whatever type of service you are engaged in and whatever stage you are at in either delivery or re-organisation, we can support you in finding the best environment for you and your users.
+If you are at a point where you need advice or support with developing a local community navigation service, and need help applying service design or technology to help reach your target users, please get in touch.
+Whatever type of service or local area partnership you are engaged in and whatever stage you are at in either delivery or planning, we can support you in designing and delivering the right service for you and your users.
 We are looking forward to hearing from you.